MahmudOnWeb/StylingAButton/README.md

 ![Live preview - part three](https://github.com/MahmudOnWeb/StylingAButton/blob/master/Part03.gif?raw=true)
 And we are ready with this part.
 Good job!
 Buckle up, we are not ready with this article yet.
 Prepare to meet part four, where we finally do some animations!

-## Part Four: Buttons and "Windows" ?! colors.
-Hello Animation
+## Part Four Buttons and Windows colors Hello Animation

 Amongst Windows operating systems two versions has the biggest market share, again according to Net Marketshare website.
 Those are Windows 10 and Windows 7.
 As support for Windows 7 ended on January 14, 2020, it is clear what is the main Windows OS now.
 This article was written under Windows 10 via Libre Office products.
 It might not be entirely true, but we can say that for the few latest major Windows released, there is a new .NET UI framework provided by Microsoft for making (easier) native windows applications.
 Of course, there are many ways to do such applications, you can develop such software using C and Windows SDKs, most popular applications like (former) Microsoft Office, Adobe Creative Suite, Google Chrome were all build this way, using the same Win32 API.
 However, this is very, very difficult.
 So here come the .NET framework and WinForms, WPF and now UWP.
 We can pair WinForms with Windows XP, WPF with Windows 7 and UWP with Windows 10.
 We have a `SystemColors` class from `System.Drawings` namespace, we have `SystemColors` class from `System.Windows` namespace, and for UWP and Windows 10 we have Accent color palette, together with light and dark theme.